hatici1/ai-automation-site/README.md

 - `services.html` – Detailed descriptions of available services (n8n automations, AI engineering, consulting & integration).
 - `projects.html` – Examples of previous work to demonstrate capabilities.
 - `about.html` – Mission statement and background information about the business.
     - `contact.html` – Contact information page.
-Includes buttons to email directly and schedule a call via Cal.com; no form is submitted on the page.
+It now uses client‑side obfuscation to hide your email from crawlers and provides buttons to email you directly or schedule a call via Cal.com.
+    - `digital-card.html` – A shareable digital business card with a QR code linking back to your website, your contact details and a call booking link.
 - `style.css` – Global styles with responsive breakpoints, accessible color palette and futuristic design touches.
 - `script.js` – Script to toggle the mobile navigation menu.
 - `translations.js` – Client‑side internationalisation system supporting English, German and Turkish.